RobinM2022/alx-low_level_programming/0x0D-preprocessor/README.md

 File 2-main.c has a program that prints the name of the file it was compiled from, followed by a new line.

+File 3-function_like_macro.h has a function like macro ABS(X) that computes the absoloute value of a number x.